-"Equipping the Saints for Pastoral Ministry."
-We are committed to equip the saints for pastoral ministry through quality graduate-level distance education programs in biblical, theological, ministerial and pastoral studies informed by Incarnational Trinitarian faith.
+"Equipping Men and Women for Ministry."
+We are committed to equip men and women for church-based ministry.
+We accomplish this through quality graduate-level distance education programs in biblical, theological, ministerial and pastoral studies grounded in biblical, Christcentered, historically orthodox faith and worship.